michsethowusu/kasanoma/README.md

 All models in this project are built using [Piper](https://github.com/rhasspy/piper), a fast, lightweight neural TTS system that runs efficiently on laptops, desktops, Raspberry Pi, and other low-resource devices.

 You can also try out the models live online at our [demo site](https://kasanoma.onrender.com/).
-The models are trained for a limited amount of time due to GPU resource availability but they can be finetuned for better results using our ready to use finetuning packages.
+The models are trained for a limited amount of time due to GPU resource availability but they can be finetuned for better results using the training checkpoints which are also published.

 ---